logan-life/Professor_59X/README.md

 The bot can search for a particular hashtag and then interact with returned tweets, e.g. favorite / retweet / follow that user.

+The bot will tweet one picture per day from the images directory